Migrate On-Premises Firewall Management Center Managed Secure Firewall Threat Defense to Cloud-Delivered Firewall Management Center

 If you have paused the migration for review, you must manually click Proceed Migration to import the remaining configuration.
 See Proceed Migration Process.

 You can view the overall and individual status of migration jobs and generate a report when a job is completed successfully.
-See View a Threat Defense Migration Job.
+See View a Firewall Threat Defense Migration Job.

-View a Threat Defense Migration Job
+View a Firewall Threat Defense Migration Job

 Note